Google unveils mid-tier Pixelbook Go laptop, wireless earbuds

 The Pixelbook Go, starting at $649, features a textured bottom panel, meant to make it easier to grip with one hand while working in transit, Google's hardware design chief Ivy Ross said at the announcement at a New York art studio.

 Google's efforts to develop its own hardware have generated mixed results since becoming a priority for the search company four years ago.
-Its smart speakers and Wifi routers are popular in several countries, but its smartphones and laptops have gained little traction versus industry leaders such as Samsung Electronics Co 005930.KS and Apple Inc AAPL.O.
+Its smart speakers and Wifi routers are popular in several countries, but its smartphones and laptops have gained little traction compared to those of industry leaders such as Samsung Electronics Co 005930.KS and Apple Inc AAPL.O.

-The new 13.3-inch (33.8 cm) touchscreen laptop follows the Pixelbook, which debuted in 2017 with a starting price of $999 but has barely made a dent on the market, to the point that some market researchers do not track it.

-Google slashed costs for Pixelbook Go by shifting to magnesium from aluminum for the laptop exterior and removing hinges and wiring that enabled the prior model to be used like a tablet, product leaders Ben Janofsky and Matt Vokoun said in an interview.

 Google also announced Pixel Buds, a set of wireless earbuds launching next spring in the United States for $179.
 The company said it "scanned thousands of ears to create a design that's comfortable for as many people as possible."
 They include hands-free access to Google Assistant.